Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

 \subsection{Two-sided Lorenz attractor in $\cO_\varphi^{-,-}$}

-\begin{prop} For any $X\in \cO_{\varphi}^{-,-}$ the maximal invariant set in $U$ is transitive and consists in a two-sided Lorenz attractor. \end{prop}
+\begin{prop} For any $X\in \cO_{\varphi}^{-,-}$, the maximal invariant set in $U$ is transitive and consists of a two-sided Lorenz attractor. \end{prop}

-\begin{proof}According to Lemma~\ref{l.cortaestavefixo}, for proving the transitivity of the maximal invariant it is enough to prove that the iterates of any unstable segment $S$ in $\Sigma$ cut all the stable leaves with a possible exception of a set with empty interior, see Figure \ref{f.p--}.
+{\em{Proof.}} According to Lemma~\ref{l.cortaestavefixo}, for proving the transitivity of the maximal invariant, it is enough to verify that the iterates of an unstable segment $S$ in $\Sigma$ cut all the stable leaves with the possible exception of a set with an empty interior, see Figure \ref{f.p--}.

-So consider a unstable segment $S\subset \Sigma$.
+So consider an unstable segment $S\subset \Sigma$.
 Consider the set of lengths of the connected components of all positive iterates $P^n(S)$.
-If this set of lengths is not bounded, then some component cuts every stable leaf and we are done.
+If this set of lengths is not bounded, some component cuts every stable leaf, and we are done.
+Otherwise, given any $\delta>1$, up to replace $S$ by a segment in one of its iterates, one may assume that any connected component $S'$ in any iterate $P^n(S)$ has a length bounded by $\delta\ell(S)$.
+We now fix $\delta\in]1,\frac{\lambda^2}2[$.